mindbat/track2-functional/Functional.md

 # Clojure as a functional language

-Clojure is a functional language.
-Functions are first class citizens just like any other value type you have already encountered (ints/floats/objects etc.).
+Clojure is a functional language - that means that functions are first class citizens just like any other value type you have already encountered (ints/floats/objects etc.).
 This means that we can pass functions as arguments to other functions, returning functions from functions, and even manipulating functions.